Skip to content

 2. Delta Summarization: New events are combined with the previous summary (prepended as a system event) to generate an updated summary that incorporates both old context and new information.

-3. Trigger Evaluation: Before generating a summary, the summarizer evaluates configured trigger conditions (event count, token count, time threshold).
+3. Trigger Evaluation: Before generating a summary, the summarizer evaluates configured trigger conditions (based on incremental event count, token count, and time threshold since last summary).
 If conditions aren't met and force=false, summarization is skipped.

 4. Async Workers: Summary jobs are distributed across multiple worker goroutines using hash-based distribution.
 This ensures jobs for the same session are processed sequentially while different sessions can be processed in parallel.